 As adoption of feature flags has spread, product teams have learned to release new features incrementally, exposing new functionality slowly to the user base with a careful eye towards ensuring the right customer experience.
-Measuring the impact of a new feature on the customer experience has traditionally been a manual process– information had to be gathered by the business, and data science teams sifted through the data to correlate results.
+Measuring the impact of a new feature on the customer experience has traditionally been a manual process— information had to be gathered by the business, and data science teams sifted through the data to correlate results.
+Thankfully, feature flags have come into the picture, and they have made automating the process much easier.

-Automated tools have sprung up across the ecosystem to more rapidly measure the feature impact– New Relic, Datadog, Pendo, and FullStory, to name a few.
+Several automated tools have sprung up across the ecosystem to more rapidly measure the feature impact— New Relic, Datadog, Pendo, and FullStory, to name a few.
 As the number of customer touchpoints increases in the digital world, the number of unique tools needed to understand the entirety of the experience has ballooned.

 Enter Segment, a single tool to capture data from every customer touch point.
 Segment sends the consolidated customer data to analytics, marketing, or data warehousing tools to personalize campaigns, analyze product usage, and more.
 If you’re one of the 15,000+ Segment customers, we don’t need to tell you they have a great product.